 - Blighted ovum

 - Pre-existing immune problems (Lupus, Rheumatoid Arthritis, MS)

 - One healthy pregnancy with all subsequent pregnancies ending in miscarriage

 - Cold and flu-like symptoms, sore throat noted regularly after ovulation, IUI, or IVF transfer

 - Family history of immune disorders, either side of the family

 Learn to Chart Your Most Fertile Times and Time Sexual Intercourse Correctly

 Be sure you are timing sexual intercourse right.
-It may be that you are missing your window of opportunity aka. your most fertile time!
-Could it really be a simple as inaccurate timing?
+It may be that you are missing your window of opportunity a.k.a. your most fertile time!
+Could it really be as simple as inaccurate timing?
 Yes!

 Kerry Hampton, who lead the study said, “This study found a majority of the women seeking fertility treatment had insufficient knowledge of when to time intercourse to optimize natural conception…Accurately timed intercourse on fertile days of the menstrual cycle may reduce the time it takes a couple to get pregnant, helping some to avoid unnecessary ART treatment.”

 You have a 6 day window to get pregnant, with only 2 peak days.
 So begin trying to conceive 3 days prior to ovulation, the day of ovulation and 2 days after that.
 If your male partner has low sperm count or poor sperm health, try to have sex only the day of ovulation.
 Abstaining from sexual intercourse for the days prior to ovulation will help to build up his sperm count.